dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/includes/webapplication.md

 * Environment variables
 * The command line

+The following code reads `HelloKey` from configuration and displays the value at the `/` endpoint.
+If the configuration value is null, "Hello" is assigned to `message`:

+[!code-csharp[](~/fundamentals/minimal-apis/7.0-samples/WebMinAPIs/Program.cs?name=snippet_configb)]

 For a complete list of configuration sources read, see [Default configuration](xref:fundamentals/configuration/index?view=aspnetcore-6.0#default-configuration) in <xref:fundamentals/configuration/index?view=aspnetcore-6.0>

-[!code-csharp[](~/fundamentals/minimal-apis/7.0-samples/WebMinAPIs/Program.cs?name=snippet_configb)]

 ## Read the environment

-The following code reads `HelloKey` from configuration and displays the value at the `/` endpoint.
-If the configuration value is null, "Hello" is assigned to `message`:

 [!code-csharp[](~/fundamentals/minimal-apis/7.0-samples/WebMinAPIs/Program.cs?name=snippet_reb)]

+For more information on using the environment, see <xref:fundamentals/environments?view=aspnetcore-6.0>

 ## Add logging providers